Back to Blog

 try:

-event = stripe.Webhook.construct_event(payload, sig_header, webhook_secret)
+event = stripe.Webhook.construct_event(

 except stripe.error.SignatureVerificationError as e: